 What you need to do

-It’s vital to ignore any correspondence you receive if you do suspect someone is trying to scam you.
+It’s vital to ignore any correspondence you receive if you suspect someone is trying to scam you.
 Don’t even respond to say you believe the message is bogus – inform the police immediately instead.
-If you do believe someone has targeted you with an advanced fee scam, contact the police by sending a message to [email protected]
+If you believe someone has targeted you with an advanced fee scam, contact the police by sending a message to [email protected]

 Scamming during the pandemic

-Criminals have been targeting unsuspecting members of the public via a number of methods during the global pandemic.
+Criminals have been targeting unsuspecting members of the public via several methods during the global pandemic.
 In 2020, British banks revealed some of the most common techniques being used by criminals recently.
 Scammers have recently been sending out fake government emails offering Covid-19 support grants.
 However, links inside the emails may steal your personal and financial information.
 Emails offering Covid-19 relief fund access have also been circulating.
 Authentic-looking emails offering reductions in household bills have also been in circulation.
 Again, these are designed to obtain your personal and financial information.

 New scams emerging